Contact Us – Staff

-Aisling is the current FoodCorps Service Member serving with Life Lab and is working to bring the Pajaro Valley Initiative to life at Amesti and Starlight Elementary Schools.
+Aisling is working to bring the Pajaro Valley Initiative to life at Amesti and Starlight Elementary Schools.
 She also supports the Garden Crew and Blooming Classroom Internship programs.
 Aisling has been involved with Life Lab in various capacities since 2012, but officially joined the team in September 2016.
 Aisling went to school at the University of California, Santa Cruz for a degree in Biology.
 Upon graduating, she served a full term with FoodCorps with Oakland Unified School District working with two elementary schools, with over 800 students signed-up for her fourteen week garden and nutrition education program with a focus on Special Needs students.
 She managed high school interns, co-hosted multiple health fairs for both schools and co-ran elementary school farmer’s markets.
 Aisling has previously worked with Harvest of the Month programs, Community Alliance for Family Farmers, the Homeless Garden Project, Brothers on the Rise, and Sprout Up among others.
 When she is not sporting a vegetable costume, she is enjoying the Santa Cruz lifestyle hiking, gardening, climbing, cooking elaborate dishes with her partner and running around with her two husky puppies.